 For South Africa, its people and its environment to survive, something has to change.
 Carbon reporting is one step in that direction.

-International emissions reporting
+South Africa emissions reporting

 A coal-dominated country and one of the continent’s worst polluters, carbon reporting in South Africa must show lower GHG (greenhouse gas) emissions to meet its global commitments.
 South Africa has pledged to aggressively reduce its carbon footprint under the United Nations Framework Convention on Climate Change.
 Other developed nations have similar reporting requirements under UNFCCC, which took effect in 1994.

 The UNFCCC’s standards are updated periodically, most recently with the Paris Agreement in 2016.
 All 197 countries have signed the Paris Agreement.

 In the Paris Agreement, each individual country determines its emissions goals, with the expectation that richer, more industrialized nations will lead the way for less developed nations with fewer resources.
 The agreement says goals should:

 - Be ambitious

 - Represent a progression over time